What to watch in third quarter earnings from U.S. companies

 Companies new to public scrutiny are also in sharper relief this reporting season after the parent of office-sharing startup WeWork pulled its initial public offering.
 The company ousted its chief executive and failed to excite investors who raised concerns about its burgeoning losses.

-Among other high-profile companies that recently held IPOs, ride-hailing company Lyft Inc (LYFT.O) is expected to report quarterly results on Oct.
-30, followed by rival Uber Technologies Inc (UBER.N), and later by workplace messaging firm Slack Technologies Inc (WORK.N) and online pet products retailer Chewy Inc (CHWY.N).
+Among other high-profile companies that recently held IPOs, ride-hailing company Lyft Inc is expected to report quarterly results on Oct.
+30, followed by rival Uber Technologies Inc, and later by workplace messaging firm Slack Technologies Inc and online pet products retailer Chewy Inc.

 (GRAPHIC: Unicorn stampede on Wall Street - here)